The RCNS Parents’ Board

 The Fundraising Chair and Co-Chair organize and coordinate all fundraising activities for the Nursery School.
 This includes the staffing and execution of the Harvest Moon Festival and the Spring Benefit, among other fundraising programs.

-The Education Outreach Chair and Co-Chair are responsible for educating the RCNS community on relevant issues.
+The Special Projects Chair and Co-Chair are responsible for educating the RCNS community on relevant issues and parenting topics.
 This includes coordinating educational events for the school community, including guest speakers; organizing the annual Book Fair; and assisting with Back to School Night.
-They are also the authors of The RCNS Parent Dispatch
+This team also provides a wide range of events and activities geared at connecting the RCNS community, including family activities, social opportunities, and health and wellness events.

 Emily Pollakowski (Chair)